jdolinay/pi-battery-widget/README.md

 in the System Tray section.
 - The green bar turns red if the battery charge left is below 10%, and yellow if the battery is charging.
-- The time remaining is displayed as a tooltip
+- The time remaining is displayed as a tooltip (both for charging and discharging!)
 - The display is updated every 5 seconds
 - Logs all activities in ~/RedReactor_batteryLog.txt
 - Log File shows instant and averaged readings, battery life and status